 1. Payment gateway integrated into a website:

 Most B2B companies allow customers to make a purchase directly on the website.
-They integrate a payment gateway directly on their website that allows one to choose to pay with options like Debit/Credit Cards, UPI, Net Banking etc. Most businesses prefer paying through direct bank transfers (NEFT/IMPS) or Credit cards.
+They integrate payment gateway directly on their website that allows one to choose to pay with options like Debit/Credit Cards, UPI, Net Banking etc. Most businesses prefer paying through direct bank transfers (NEFT/IMPS) or Credit cards.

 A 2018 study by MasterCard on B2B payments found 67% of businesses are satisfied with Credit Cards as a way to make vendor payments.